globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 The system enforces the usage of complex password by implementing a custom algorithm necessary for ensuring a reasonable entropy of each authentication secret.

 Password are scored in three levels: strong, acceptable, insecure.

-A strong password should be formed by capital letters, lowercase letters, numbers and a symbols, be at least 12 characters long and include a variety of at least 10 different inputs.
+* A strong password should be formed by capital letters, lowercase letters, numbers and a symbols, be at least 12 characters long and include a variety of at least 10 different inputs.
-An acceptable password should be formed by at least 3 different inputs over capital letters, lowercase letters, numbers and a symbols, be at least 10 characters and include a variety of at least 7 different inputs.
+* An acceptable password should be formed by at least 3 different inputs over capital letters, lowercase letters, numbers and a symbols, be at least 10 characters and include a variety of at least 7 different inputs.

+We encourage each end user to use [KeePassXC](https://keepassxc.org) to generate and retain strong and unique passphrases.

 Two Factor Authentication (2FA)
 -------------------------------